Beneficial owners in Norwegian registered foreign businesses (NUF)

 - all citizenships

-- organisation number – when it is indirect ownership or control
+- organisation number – where the basis is indirect

-You must indicate whether you are the beneficial owner due to ownership, voting rights or the right to appoint or remove board members, or control/influence in any other way.
+You must also state whether the person is a beneficial owner due to ownership, voting rights, the right to appoint or remove board members, or any other form of control or influence.